-With approximately 450 student clubs to choose from, you can easily enhance what you learn in the classroom and give you the chance to embrace your passions.
+With approximately 450 student clubs to choose from, you can easily enhance what you learn in the classroom and have the chance to embrace your passions.
 More than 100 cultural and ethnic student clubs and organizations foster diversity and cultural engagement on campus.
-Below is AMS (Alma Mater Society) club that may be of interests for students of German:
+Below is AMS (Alma Mater Society) club that may be of interest to students of German:

 |German for music lovers||Collection of language-learning resources for students, teachers and anyone who loves music.
 Ranging in style from classical to hiphop, from rock to rap, each song is furnished with a German/English vocabulary and supplemented with interesting links.|